 Associated plants include Acamptopappus, Artemisia tridentata, Ephedra viridis, Eriogonum polifolium, Eurotia lanata, Grayia spinosa, Haplopappus linearifolius, Larrea tridentata, Opuntia basilaris, Prunus fasciculata, Salazaria mexicana, Yucca baccata, Yucca brevifolia, and Yucca schidigera.

 Lycium andersonii tolerates sand.

 Lycium andersonii is great for a bird garden.

-Lycium andersonii's foliage color is green-gray and type is deciduous.
+Foliage of Lycium andersonii has color green-gray and is deciduous.